Skip to main content

 Api (Api)

-A hot, thick beverage made from purple corn, spices, and fruit.
-Often served with pastel (fried pastry) for breakfast.
+A hot, thick drink of purple corn cooked with spices and fruit.
+It's a common breakfast, often served with pastel (fried pastry) on the side.

 otherHot